pga2rn/nic-persist-naming/README.md

 # NIC-persist-naming

-NIC persist-naming for Openwrt based on netifd and hotplug.
+NIC persist-naming for OpenWrt based on netifd and hotplug.

+**ONLY PCI NIC WILL BE RENAMED**, currently only being tested on KVM based OpenWrt VM.

 Following naming scheme from systemd:
 	https://www.freedesktop.org/software/systemd/man/systemd.net-naming-scheme.html